quasar-team/CanModule/Documentation/sphinx-source/vendors/anagate.rst

 	* CANOpenDevice()
 	* CANSetGlobals()

-* explicit parameter set like "125000 0 1 0 0 0 6000"
+* explicit parameter set like "125000 0 1 0 0 0 6000", that is the recommended way

 the parameters are written to hardware.
-The "Unspecified" works as default.

 status